 Add new Site System Role – Select a server to use as a site system.
 When you have only one site system – Click NEXT.

 System Role Selection – Specify roles for this server – Select Cloud Management Gateway Connection Point

 Specify the Cloud Management Gateway Connection Point settings.
-When you have more than one CMG in your SCCM environment, you can select relevant one from the drop down option.
+You can select a relevant one from the drop-down option when you have more than one CMG in your SCCM environment.
 For me, it’s only one CMG.